 Bringing a Myth Down to Size

 Over the past few years, there have been reports in the media that consumption of HFCS is linked to obesity.
-However, those in the scientific community, including the American Medical Association, have found that HFCS does not contribute to obesity any differently than sugar.
+However, those in the scientific community, including the American Medical Association, have found that HFCS does not contribute uniquely to obesity.
 Additionally, one of the earliest critics of HFCS, Barry Popkin, Ph.D., professor of nutrition at the University of North Carolina, has since publicly retracted his original position, stating, “We were wrong in our speculations on HFCS about their link to weight.”1

 What’s the cause of our rising weight gain?
 Obesity is a multifactoral problem, but according to the CDC, eating too many calories and not getting enough physical activity is the primary factor.4